macchiato-dev/ristretto/notebook-view.md

 A view of the Markdown is being developed here.
 It may be moved out to a separate notebook, or perhaps components of it will be moved out but this notebook will have its own custom view component for Markdown.

+TODO:

+- [ ] render links in Markdown
+- [x] render TODO list in Markdown (at least partially)
+- [ ] create new tab notebook
+- [ ] copy TabList.js and TabItem.js temporarily to this notebook until it supports editing across notebooks
+- [ ] make tabs open or switch upon clicking code block
+- [ ] make tabs draggable including scrolling on hover and draggable to other tab lists
+- [ ] make context menu open on right click
+- [ ] give tabs close buttons

 `notebook.json`

 ```json